-Monitoring and reporting of progress of Environment and Sustainability Strategy implementation is conducted via the Standing Committee (Environmental), with updates provided quarterly.
+Monitoring and reporting of progress of Environment and Sustainability Strategy implementation is conducted via Councillors, with updates provided quarterly.
 Results on environmental performance are reported annually to the Committee, with key findings published in the City of Belmont Annual Report.